winksaville/csgrs/readme.md

 ## Roadmap / Todo
 - fix up error handling with result types
 - convert more for loops to iterators
+- rewrite bounding_box to be compatible with parry, but not require it, put parry, rapier behind feature flag
 - polygons_by_metadata public function of a CSG
   - draft implementation done, pending API discussion
 - extend flatten to work with arbitrary planes